 Illinois homeowners facing foreclosure have more time than homeowners in most states.
-Illinois is a judicial foreclosure state — requiring a lawsuit, court proceedings, and a judge's order before any sale can occur — and the process typically takes 12 to 24 months from filing to sale.
+Illinois is a judicial foreclosure state under 735 ILCS 5/Article XV — requiring a lawsuit, court proceedings, and a judge's order plus 735 ILCS 5/15-1508(b) court confirmation before any sale can occur — and the process typically takes 12 to 24 months from filing to sale, running from the 12 C.F.R. § 1024.41(f) 120-day federal pre-foreclosure threshold through 735 ILCS 5/15-1603(b) redemption and § 1508(b) confirmation.
 That extended timeline creates genuine opportunity for loan modification that does not exist in non-judicial states like Texas, Georgia, or Arizona.
 But Illinois homeowners consistently make the same mistake as homeowners in other slow-foreclosure states: they treat the extended timeline as a reason to wait rather than a resource to use.

-Illinois foreclosure requires the lender to file a lawsuit in the circuit court of the county where the property is located.
-The borrower is served with the complaint and has 30 days to respond.
-If no response is filed, the lender can obtain a default judgment.
-If a response is filed, the case proceeds through the litigation process toward a judgment of foreclosure and a judicial sale.
+Illinois foreclosure requires the lender to file a lawsuit in the circuit court of the county where the property is located and record a notice of foreclosure under 735 ILCS 5/15-1503.
+The complaint is governed by 735 ILCS 5/15-1504, with § 1504(c) deeming specified allegations admitted if not denied; 735 ILCS 5/15-1504.5 requires a Homeowner Notice attached to the summons.
+Under Article II of the Illinois Code of Civil Procedure, the borrower is served and has 30 days to respond.
+If no response is filed, the lender can obtain a 735 ILCS 5/2-1301 default judgment.
+If a response is filed, the case proceeds through the litigation process toward a judgment of foreclosure and a judicial sale, which must be confirmed by the court under 735 ILCS 5/15-1508(b) before title transfers.

 Illinois also has a mandatory mediation program in some counties — including Cook County, which encompasses Chicago — that requires lenders and borrowers to participate in a structured settlement process before the case can proceed to judgment.
 This mediation process creates additional opportunity for modification negotiations in a supervised environment, similar to New York's settlement conference program.

 Cook County — where Chicago is located — has one of the highest foreclosure volumes in Illinois and one of the most active mediation programs.
-The Cook County Residential Mortgage Foreclosure Mediation Program provides court-supervised access to modification negotiations that gives Chicago-area homeowners procedural tools that do not exist in counties without mediation programs.
+The Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program provides court-supervised access to modification negotiations that gives Chicago-area homeowners procedural tools that do not exist in counties without mediation programs.
+Importantly, mediation does not extend the 735 ILCS 5/15-1602 reinstatement window or the 735 ILCS 5/15-1603(b) redemption period — those statutory deadlines run on their own clocks regardless of mediation status.

 Like New York's settlement conference process, the Cook County mediation program only benefits homeowners who participate actively — showing up, submitting complete loss mitigation applications, and engaging professionally with the servicer.
 Homeowners who ignore the mediation process lose its benefits entirely and allow the case to proceed to judgment on the lender's timeline.